How to Quickly Adjust Your Strategy to a New Reality

 Start With the Goals

-It is important to align on the goals and the assumptions made as part of them, before you can think of any new strategy, because even if you create the perfect strategy but for the wrong goal, it won’t really help you.
-In many cases you will find out that different people are not seeing it the same way as you do, or they simply didn’t really think it through.
-By outlining the goals as you see them, you are helping all the decision makers in the company think.
+It is important to align the goals and the assumptions made as part of them before you can think of any new strategy because even if you create the perfect strategy but for the wrong goal, it won’t really help you.
+In many cases, you will find out that different people do not see it the same way you do, or they simply didn’t think it through.
+By outlining the goals as you see them, you are helping all the decision-makers in the company think.

 You won’t always get all the answers, so you’ll need to complete the gaps yourself.
 Try to make it as logical as possible, even if some of what you are writing are your own assumptions.
-By stating them clearly you will be able to create new levels of alignment.
+By stating them explicitly you will be able to create new levels of clarity and alignment.

 Keep in mind the goal isn’t necessarily quantitative or quantified.
-Softer goals can also help you, and are easier to craft in a quick process.
+Softer goals can also help you, and they are easier to craft quickly.
 80% of the value with 20% of the effort.

 For example, let’s say that you are building a system to help eCommerce companies deliver a personalized shopping experience.
 Your strategic story might include something like “shoppers develop a stronger relationship with brands that they feel understand them. [need a more tangible and measurable value here].
 With our product, shoppers see only what’s relevant for them [make sure it’s a good thing and doesn’t impact revenue]”.